 1. Stone Fence Wall

-You can give your background a “natural” look by installing stone walls in your favourite textures.
+Installing stone walls in your favourite textures can give your background a “natural” look.
 This will provide an exotic resort-like vibe to your pool area.

 2. Brick Fences

-If you want vintage colonial feels in your backyard, then brick walls are the way to go.
-These are pretty common in house constructions but a rare sight for building fencing walls.
+If you want a vintage colonial feels in your backyard, then brick walls are the way to go.
+These are common in house constructions but rare for building fencing walls.